 What we have done

-- Moved to digitally supported remote course delivery where practical and possible.
+- Moved to digitally supported remote course delivery.

 - Launched the COVID-19 Student Support Fund to provide emergency financial assistance to students in need.